 It is currently unclear how long the COVID-19 virus can survive on fabric, but your clothes may have plastic and metal elements on which it might live for a few hours to several days.

-Exercise common sense and good practices to consider includes removing your shoes when you enter your home and changing into clean clothes when you return home after being in public places, and washing your hands with soap and water immediately afterwards.
+You should exercise common sense and good practices when it comes to cleanliness and health safety.
+Consider removing your shoes when you enter your home and changing into clean clothes when you return home after being in public places.
+You should also wash your hands with soap and water immediately afterwards.

 Wash your bed sheets, towels and clothes regularly on the warmest appropriate setting and then dry items completely in order to help kill the virus.
 Don’t shake out dirty laundry, instead gather it up carefully to put in the washing machine and always wash your hands with soap and water after you’ve handled laundry.